 Citywide Forum CYPF

-The Children, Young People and Families Citywide Forum was launched at the GCVS Children’s Services Plan event in February 2017.
+The Glasgow Children, Young People and Families Citywide Forum was established in 2017 at the GCVS Children’s Services Plan event.

 The Children, Young People and Families Citywide Forum is open to all third sector organisations with an interest in this area.